June 05, 2019

 Health Organizations are Embracing Emerging Technologies but Must Do More Amid Changing Consumer Expectations, Accenture Report Finds

-CHICAGO; June 5, 2019 – A new report by Accenture has found that, as digital becomes increasingly more critical in all aspects of healthcare, organizations must master a new set of emerging digital technologies to deliver convenient and effective care.
+CHICAGO; June 5, 2019 – A new report by Accenture has found that, as digital becomes increasingly more critical in all aspects of healthcare, organizations must acheive mastery a new set of emerging digital technologies to deliver convenient and effective care.

 According to the report, Accenture Digital Health Technology Vision, nearly all (94%) of the 221 health executives surveyed said they believe emerging technologies have accelerated the pace of innovation over the past three years.